tonomb/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

--   [ ] Mention two parts of Express that you learned about this week.
+-   [+] Mention two parts of Express that you learned about this week.

+      routing and middleware

--   [ ] Describe Middleware?
+-   [+] Describe Middleware?

+    middleware are functions that transform data in our endpoint to achieve the functionality we want.
+They are executed one after the other

 -   [ ] Describe a Resource?

 -   [+] What can the API return to help clients know if a request was successful?